sizeru/digipedal/daemon/README.md

 The options are as follows:
 * **-d**
-	- Debug mode.
-Run the server without detaching or becoming a daemon.
-This allows for easy monitoring.
+	- Daemonize.
+Detach the server and become a daemon.
 * **-f** *file*
 	- Specifies the configuration file.
 The default is */etc/pbd.conf*
 * **-n**